-What are Black Beard Algae?
+What Is Black Beard Algae?

 The algae grow on the leaf edges of slow-growing plants, such as Java fern and Anubias.
 Once attached to the leaves, the algae are incredibly difficult to shift completely.
 In severe cases, the algae will block the plant’s access to light and nutrition, ultimately killing it.

 Black Beard algae are also known as Brush algae.
 The organism’s scientific name is Audouinella, and it belongs to the family of red algae.
 The algae’s natural color varies from very dark green, through gray, to a deep black.
-The algae grow in furry tufts that resemble a beard or brush, hence the organisms common name.
+The algae grow in furry tufts that resemble a beard or brush, hence the organism’s common name.

-What causes Black Beard Algae?
+What Causes Black Beard Algae Growth?

 There are several causes of Black Beard algae, including excessive light in the tank, low or fluctuating levels of CO2, high levels of pollutants in the water, and a lot of floating detritus in the tank.

-Well, when CO2 levels are unstable or very low, live plants in the aquarium cannot utilize the light and nitrate fertilizers available to photosynthesize.
+Well, when CO2 levels are unstable or very low, live plants in the aquarium cannot utilize the light and available nitrate fertilizers for photosynthesis.
 Unfortunately, although that kind of environment is bad news for plants, it’s great for Beard algae.

 Like most plants and algae, Black Beard algae thrive when provided with plenty of light.
-The more light the organism receives, the quicker it will spread.
+The more light that the organism receives, the quicker it will spread.

-So, the longer you leave your tank lights on, the more the algae will grow.
+So, the longer you leave your tank lights on, the more the growth of algae will take form.
 A quick fix is to reduce the amount of time that light shines onto your aquarium.

 Black Beard algae get into your fish tank in two ways.
-You may buy some new plants and put them into your setup, unaware that they are carrying tiny Black Beard algae spores that are not visible to the naked eye.
+You might buy some new plants and put them into your aquarium, unaware that the plants carry tiny Black Beard algae spores that aren’t visible to the naked eye.

-Are Black Beard Algae bad for your fish?
+Are Black Beard Algae Bad For Your Fish?

 Some aquarists actually encourage Black Beard algae’s growth on certain rocks and pieces of driftwood as it can look quite attractive when properly maintained and controlled.

-How to remove Black Beard Algae
+How to Remove Black Beard Algae

-The most effective way to get rid of Black Beard algae from plants is to remove any infected leaves by trimming them off with aqua scaping scissors.
+The most effective way to get rid of Black Beard algae from plants is to remove any infected leaves by trimming them off with aquascaping scissors.

 You can remove the worst of Black Beard algae from solid objects in the aquarium by using an old toothbrush or wire brush to scrub the organism away.

 Algae that attaches to the glass can sometimes be shifted by using a razor blade or plastic scraper.
 Again, be sure to siphon away the algae and waste as you work, and take great care not to damage silicon seals.

-Bleach rocks and decorations
+Bleach Rocks and Decorations

 You can remove any infected rocks and decorations from the tank and immerse them in a bleach solution for a few minutes.
 Scrub the items to dislodge the algae before rinsing them thoroughly and returning them to the tank.

-Paint the algae
+Paint the Algae

 Another way of dealing with Black Beard algae is to lower the water level beneath where the algae are growing.
 So, if you have an outbreak of algae growing on a rock, you can remove enough of the water in your tank to expose the algae to the air.

-Measure out your usual daily dose of Seachem Flourish Excel but rather than pouring it into your tank, take a very small paintbrush and paint the undiluted liquid onto areas affected by algae.
+Measure out your usual daily dose of Seachem Flourish Excel, but rather than pouring it into your tank, take a very small paintbrush and paint the undiluted liquid onto areas affected by algae.